telerik/blazor-docs/components/upload/overview.md

                         catch
                         {
-                            // implement error handling here, this merely indicates a failure to the upload Response.StatusCode = 400;
+                            // implement error handling here, this merely indicates a failure to the upload Response.StatusCode = 500;
-                        }
+                            Response.WriteAsync("some error message"); // custom error message }
                     }

-                    // Return an empty string to signify success return new EmptyResult();
+                    // Return an empty string message in this case return new EmptyResult();
                 }